dandev237/weatherapp/README.md

 - Fetch current temperature data for given coordinates.
 - Cache temperature data to reduce API calls.
 - Delete temperature data for specific coordinates.
+- Publish temperature data to a Kafka topic.
 - Swagger UI for API documentation and testing.

 ## Technologies Used